JacekLabudda/mattermost-daily-reminder/README.md

 ## 🔧 How it works

 1. The script gets today’s date.
-2. It checks [openholidaysapi.org](https://openholidaysapi.org/) to see if today is a public holiday in Poland.
+2. It checks [openholidaysapi.org](https://openholidaysapi.org/) to see if today is a public holiday.
 3. If it’s not - it sends a message to a selected Mattermost channel via webhook.

 ## 📦 Requirements